So, you want your script to get made …

 3) Master Your Genre

 Love your genre and study it, HARD.
-Don’t write a horror because someone’s told you they are more likely to get made if you don’t watch horror, we’ll see you coming a mile off because your script won’t work.
+Don’t write a horror if you don’t watch horror!
+We’ll see you coming a mile off because your script won’t work.

 4) Study Your Art